monero-rs/monero-rs/README.md

 - Address and subaddress creation, de/serialization and validation
 - Private keys and one-time keys creation, de/serialization and validation
 - Transaction owned output detection and amount recovery with view keypair
-- Serde support on most structures with feature `serde_support`
+- Serde support on most structures with feature `serde`

 ## Documentation